 I would think, “you’re kidding right?
 We just decided to blow significant money traveling so that our family can visit the school and then we would turn around and tell him–just kidding?”

 Actually, it wasn’t really that unreasonable of a question since our son is a homeschooled, only child.
-If anyone family was a candidate for backing out, according to most people’s expectations, we would certainly fit the bill.
+If any family was a candidate for backing out, according to most people’s expectations, we would certainly fit the bill.

 But we had our answer ready.
 If you can’t be adventurous when you’re 18, then when–once you’re settled down with a job, married, and have two kids?